linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 interest every six months, plus principal at maturity.
 Discount securities pay

-- nly a contractually fixed amount at maturity.
-Treasury securities are typically issued on an auction basis according to regular cycles for securities
+only a contractually fixed amount at maturity.
+Treasury securities are typically issued on an auction basis according to regular cycles for securities of specific maturities.

-- f specific maturities.
 The current Treasury practice is to issue all securities with maturities of one year or less as discount securities, called **Treasury** **bills** .
-All securities with maturities of two years or longer are issued as
+All securities with maturities of two years or longer are issued as **Treasury coupon securities**

-_._

-**Treasury coupon securities**

 The most recently auctioned Treasury issues for each maturity are

-referred to as **on-the-run issues** - r **current coupon issues** .
+referred to as **on-the-run issues** or **current coupon issues** .
 Issues auctioned

 prior to the current coupon issues are typically referred to as **off-the-run**

-**issues** ; they are not as liquid as on-the-run issues and therefore offer a higher
+**issues**.
+They are not as liquid as on-the-run issues and therefore offer a higher

 yield than the corresponding on-the-run Treasury issue.
 Note that every day,